-The investor knows that he has 40% in equity and is a good candidate for a cash out refi, derived as:
+The investors know that there is 40 percent in equity and that the property is a good candidate for a cash-out refi, derived as:

-From there, the investor refinances the investment property with a new loan at a 75% loan-to-value (LTV) ratio.
-This means that the investor will receive $112,500 in cash from a title or escrow company, found as:
+From there, the investors refinance the investment property with a new loan at a 75 percent LTV ratio.
+This means that the investors will receive $112,500 in cash from a title or escrow company, found as:

-The funds are typically wired directly into the borrower’s bank account within 3 days of loan approval.
-The investor then takes the money from the refinance and completely pays off the old mortgage, leaving him or her with $22,500 in cash.
+The funds are typically wired directly into the borrowers’ bank account within three days of loan approval.
+The investors then take the money from the refinance and completely pays off the old mortgage, leaving the investors with $22,500 in cash.
 This is derived as:

 - ($112,500 new loan amount) – ($90,000 old mortgage balance) = $22,500

-These fees are taken directly out of the loan, reducing the total loan amount by as much as 8%.
-With 2% in closing costs and 1% in loan origination fees, for example, the loan amount is reduced to:
+These fees are taken directly out of the loan, reducing the total loan amount by as much as 8 percent.
+With 2 percent in closing costs and 1 percent in loan origination fees, for example, the loan amount is reduced to:

-This reduces the amount of cash that an investor receives to:
+This reduces the amount of cash that investors receive to: